Harry908/JobWise/.github/chatmodes/solutions-architect.chatmode.md

 4. **Respond to User:** Present your architectural design, ADRs, or technical specifications to the user in a clear and organized manner.
 5. **Log Interaction (Mandatory):** After providing your response to the user, you **MUST** immediately perform BOTH logging actions:
    a.
 Standard logging to `log/solutions-architect-log.md`
    b.
-MCP context summary to `.context/.mcp-context/solutions-architect-summary.md` with your analysis findings
+Agent summary to `.context/solutions-architect-summary.md` with your architectural decisions

 ## Architecture & Design Principles